ERP Software: Enterprise Resource Planning

 ERP systems in this category are specialized to operate in a specific industry often time having highly specific features but are generally absent of configuration capabilities.
 Users of this software will be very comfortable with the familiar terminology used in this type of ERP but will be very limited in the type of customizations they can make.

 Any one can use an ERP system.
-From small businesses to large scale enterprises, organizations of all sizes and of all industries use ERP systems.
+From small businesses to large scale enterprises, businesses of all sizes and of all industries use ERP systems.
 Some of the industries Captivea has worked with include printing, manufacturing, insurance and cannabis.
-ERPs have grown to encompass all of the needs for a wide range of industries, And because of ERPs' modular structure and cloud based interface, even the smallest of organizations can take advantage of the powerful features that an ERP software has to offer.
+ERPs have grown to encompass all of the needs for a wide range of industries, And because of ERPs' modular structure and cloud based interface, even the smallest of organizations can take advantage of the powerful features that an ERP solutions have to offer.

 Who Are The Different Players In The ERP Industry?